AnilAren/DataScience-Playground/README.md

      - **Testing Accuracy**: 77%
    - **Objective**: To predict whether a person has diabetes based on health-related features.

-   ## Key Steps
+   **Key Steps**:
-   1. **Data Preprocessing** – Cleaning and analyzing and visualizing the dataset to identify patterns.
+   - **Data Preprocessing** – Cleaning and analyzing and visualizing the dataset to identify patterns.
-   2. **Model Training** – Training the SVM model to classify individuals as diabetic or non-diabetic.
+   - **Model Training** – Training the SVM model to classify individuals as diabetic or non-diabetic.
-   3. **Model Evaluation** – Assessing model performance through accuracy metrics and analysis.
+   - **Model Evaluation** – Assessing model performance through accuracy metrics and analysis.

 ---